Bright Spring Seasonal Color: The Ultimate Guide

 UMM… Aren’t you forgetting Emma Stone?

 Ok, controversial opinion coming at you… Emma Stone looks FANTASTIC with red hair and can pull off a lot of Bright Spring Colors.
 But, I think her red hair dye is compensating for that brightness, possibly.
 Now, her true hair color seems to be lighter and I have no doubt she’s in the Spring family.
 But I hesitate to broadcast her as a Bright Spring.
-I’m not sure she naturally has their contrast levels.
+I’m not sure she naturally has their contrast levels or needs that added element of coolness.

 Celebrity Typing: Word of Caution